-Spain’s scandal-hit former King postpones 2nd trip home
+Spain’s scandal-hit former king postpones second trip home

 MADRID (AP) — Spain’s former king has decided to postpone a second visit home since he established residence abroad after his reputation was tarnished by financial scandal, Spanish news agency EFE reported Tuesday.

-Ex-King Juan Carlos, 84, returned to his country last month for the first time in nearly two years to attend a sailing event in northwest Spain.
-At that time the mayor of Sanxenxo said that Juan Carlos was planning to come back for another sailing event in the town this month.
+Juan Carlos, 84, returned to his country last month for the first time in nearly two years to attend a sailing event in northwest Spain.
+At that time the mayor of Sanxenxo said that the ex-monach was planning to come back for another sailing event in the town this month.

-But according to EFE and other Spanish media, the former monarch has decided not to return for the second time in as many months for “private reasons.”
+But according to EFE and other Spanish media, Juan Carlos has decided not to return for the second time in as many months for “private reasons.”
 He resides in Abu Dhabi, capital of the United Arab Emirates.

 Juan Carlos was once one of Spain’s most respected public figures for his role in the country’s return to democracy following the death of dictator Francisco Franco in 1975.
 But scandals involving Spain’s royal family began to mount in the later years of his reign, leading Juan Carlos to abdicate in 2014 in favor of his son, Felipe VI.